 Malware Must Die! has done a great, and extensive write-up on the subject of hacked and abused FTP sites (accounts).
 This topic fits well within my daily routine investigating and closing down hacked websites, for which I have to use various techniques for finding those hacked sites.
 As you might know, website security is one of the major themes of this site.

-PHP file upload security: How to validate MIME types in PHP.
-It is important to validate the MIME type of files in your web application.
-Especially MIME types of files uploaded by an upload form on your website.
-With PHP, the best way to validate MIME types is with the PHP extension Fileinfo.
+How to check the file type in PHP and secure file uploads: it is important to validate MIME types in PHP.
+Especially of files uploaded through an upload form to your website.
+Using PHP, the best way to validate MIME types is with the PHP extension Fileinfo.
 Any other method might not be as good or secure, and unfortunately those other methods are still wildly used…

 Update your Joomla site… yet again.

 If you run a site powered by the Joomla content management system and haven’t yet applied a critical update for this software released less than two weeks ago, please take a moment to do so: A trivial exploit could let users inject malicious content into your site, turning it into a phishing or malware trap for visitors., Says Brian Krebs